jrsmth/spring/content/03-dependency-injection/README.md

         * DI refers to the composition of your class; in the sense that we define objects without creating them
         * IoC is part of the runtime environment for our application
             * Which is responsible for performing the actual dependency injection
-                * Here, that control is inverted, delegated from the class to the framework
+                * Here, that control is inverted and delegated from the class to the framework